livialima/linuxupskillchallenge/00-Remote-server-without-Credit-Card.md

 * This server is now running, and completely exposed to the whole of the Internet
 * You alone are responsible for managing it
 * You have just installed the latest updates, so it should be secure for now

+## But what if I don’t want to use a cloud provider?
+I have a server/VM at home.

+Then use your server.

 ## Or you can just work with a local virtual machine